The questions in this quiz are from The Study of Language (THIRD EDITION) book written by GEORGE YULE.

 #13. the study of speaker meaning and how more is communicated than is said

-#17. using words such as (now) or (tomorrow) as a way of ‘pointing’ to a time with language
+#20. using words such as (here) or (there) as a way of ‘pointing’ to a location with language